TimothyDJones/til/Python_Tips.md

   - C++ CMake tools for Windows
   - Testing tools core features - Build Tools
   - C++ AddressSanitizer

 The **Included** tools list is fixed and you won't be able to change it.
-In addition, some of the items in the **Optional** tools list may have different version numbers; just look the item with the closest name and highest version number.
-The total installation size is likely to be approximately **6.5 GB**.
+In addition, some of the items in the **Optional** tools list may have different version numbers; just look for the item with the closest name and highest version number.
+The total installation size is likely to be approximately **6.5 GB** (actual download size is approximately 25% of this total).
 Continue with the installation after confirming the **Installation details**.

 ### Install Rust compiler and build tools
 The [Rust](https://www.rust-lang.org/) installation is quite straightforward.
-Download the `rustup` launcher (`rustup-init.exe`) from from the Rust web site.
+Download the `rustup` launcher (`rustup-init.exe`) from from the [Rust web site](https://www.rust-lang.org/tools/install).
 Open an **Administrator** Windows Command Prompt and run `rustup-init.exe` from it.
-Follow the default prompts, which will configure Rust in your "home" directory.
+Follow the default prompts, which will configure Rust in your "home" directory (i.e., `C:\Users\_user_name_`).
 Close the Windows Command Prompt after successful installation, so that environment changes are active in the next step.

 ### Install the `cryptography` package
 Open a Windows Command Prompt.
 (This Command Prompt does _NOT_ require Administrator privileges.)
 Configure the Command Prompt environment for running the Visual Studio C++ Build Tools C++ compiler by running the `vcvarsall.bat` script; if you used the default directory for installation, it will be in `C:\Program Files (x86)\Microsoft Visual Studio\2019\BuildTools\VC\Auxiliary\Build` directory.
 Typically, the command will be: